 5. Invest in time clock software

-As previously mentioned, an employee time clock app is a great way to track and manage overtime.
+As previously mentioned, time clock software is a great way to track and manage overtime.
 Time clock solutions such as Buddy Punch allow you to closely track employee time and even create overtime alerts on a daily or weekly basis.
 When an employee is approaching their workday threshold, both you and the employee can be notified by email or push notification.

 6. Match staffing to demand

 Endless overtime typically pops up during two different scenarios.
-The first is when demand outweighs labor.
+The 1st is when demand outweighs labor.
 The second occurs when employees are improperly scheduled.
 Demand can quickly spike if your business is going through a period of growth or during busy seasons.

 Increased profits are always good for businesses, but not if those profits are going directly to paying for overtime or health care costs.
 Working too much overtime is not healthy for anyone and can lead to high rates of turnover and employee burnout.